Dedicated to my 1995-2015 race.

-I’m very pleased to introduce you Memographer’s new trend- Destination Running, a project that combines my three favorite hobbies: Photography, Travel and Running.
+I’m very pleased to introduce you Memographer’s new project- Memography of Running, a project that combines my three favorite hobbies: Photography, Travel and Running.

-You’ve seen plenty of Photography and Travel here.
-It’s time to catch up on the Running part.
-If you are not a runner, this story may sound pretty boring to you; so feel free to scroll to the pictures [wink]
+You’ve seen plenty of Photography and Travel here, now it’s time to catch up on the Running part.
+If you are not a runner, this story may sound pretty boring to you; so feel free to scroll down to the pictures [wink]

 – #OwnChicago is an official hashtag of the Bank of America Chicago Marathon.

 – Spirit of the Marathon is a 2007 documentary film directed by Jon Dunham.
 The film chronicles the journey six marathon runners experience while training and competing in the 2005 Chicago Marathon.

 – The Chicago Marathon is one of the six races of World Marathon Majors series.
 Five others: Boston Marathon, New York Marathon, Berlin Marathon, London Marathon and Tokyo Marathon.

 – The Chicago Marathon is limited to 45,000 runners and only runners who finish within 6½ hours are officially timed.

 – The runners wishing to participate in the Chicago Marathon can register after either meeting a time qualifying standard or being selected through a general Entry Lottery.

 – The Chicago Marathon record finish time is 2 hrs 03 min 45 sec (Dennis Kimetto, 2013).
 The average finish time of the Chicago Marathon is 4 hrs 33 min 03 sec (2014).